Best Instant Tents: 7 Top Models

 Mesh vents are integral to increasing comfort inside your tent.

 Windows are great for stargazing and providing extra ventilation.
-If ogling the night sky or summer camping are your thing, then, the more of them the better.
+If ogling the night sky or summer camping is your thing, then, the more of them the better.

 Waterproofing